How to Find the Best Meal Replacement Shakes for IBD

 🚫 Avoid Food Additives

-Regularly eating emulsifiers, thickeners, artificial sweeteners and other ultra-processed additives can not only upset your stomach, but also alter the composition and function of your gut microbiome (North Clin Istanb, 2019).
+Regularly consuming certain additives can also alter the composition and function of your gut microbiome – the collection of microorganisms living in your gut (North Clin Istanb, 2020).

-Over time, this can lead to gut dysbiosis, which contributes to the development of both Crohn’s disease and ulcerative colitis (Int J Mol Sci, 2022).
+These shifts, known as gut dysbiosis, have been linked to the development of both Crohn’s disease and ulcerative colitis (Int J Mol Sci, 2022).

 ⚠️ Here is a list of the most common food additives in meal replacements: